 The work of the Board includes researching and writing competition problems and running the internal mock trial and appellate advocacy competitions.
 It also fields teams representing Rutgers School of Law–Newark in regional and national competitions.
 The Board also encourages and assists student participation in specialized competitions, including the Wagner Labor Law Competition, the Albert R. Mugel National Moot Court Tax Competition, the American Patent Law Association Competition, the ABA/LSD Client Counseling Competition, National Animal Advocacy Competition, and the Negotiations Competition.
 The Board also acts as host to the New Jersey Superior Court, Appellate Division, several times each year, when the Appellate Court hears oral argument at Rutgers Law School, in the Nathan Baker Trial Courtroom on the first floor of CLJ.

 The Board is selected each spring by the previous Board from among those students demonstrating high achievement in writing briefs and in oral advocacy.
-Adjunct Professor Judy Russell and Associate Dean Andrew Rossner serve as faculty advisors to the Board.
+Associate Dean Andrew Rossner serves as faculty advisor to the Board.